wp-plugins/tinymce-advanced/readme.txt

 Version 3.1: Compatibility with WordPress 2.6 and TinyMCE 3.1, keeps empty paragrarhs when disabling the removal of P and BR tags, the buttons for MCImageManager and MCFileManager can be arranged (if installed).

 Version 3.2: Compatibility with WordPress 2.7 and TinyMCE 3.2, minor bug fixes.

+Version 3.2.4: Compatibility with WordPress 2.8 and TinyMCE 3.2.4, minor bug fixes.

 **Language Support:** The plugin interface in only in English, but the TinyMCE plugins include several translations: German, French, Italian, Spanish, Portuguese, Russian, Chinese and Japanese.
 More translations are available at the [TinyMCE web site](http://tinymce.moxiecode.com/download_i18n.php).